 Many aging adults are choosing to age in place instead of moving to assisted living facilities.
-At Home Care Assistance of Jefferson County, our mission is to empower seniors to enjoy a high quality of life at home by choosing the type of home care that best suits their needs.
+At Jefferson County Home Care Assistance, our mission is to empower seniors to enjoy a high quality of life at home by choosing the type of home care that best suits their needs.
 Whether your aging loved one needs assistance a few hours a day, companionship and socialization a few hours a week, or live-in care around the clock, you can rely on us to be there whenever you need us.

-Every member of our team, from our owners to our Care Managers to our exceptional caregivers, is completely devoted to providing personalized care that’s customized for each of our client’s unique needs.
-Using our proprietary programs, the Balanced Care and Cognitive Therapeutics Methods, our highly trained caregivers (who receive thorough instruction in following CDC best practices for infectious diseases) provide the highest quality of comprehensive, compassionate care in the industry.
+Every member of our Lakewood home care team, from our owners to our Care Managers to our exceptional caregivers, is completely devoted to providing personalized care that’s customized for each of our client’s unique needs.
+Using our proprietary programs, the Balanced Care Method and Cognitive Therapeutics Method, our highly trained caregivers (who receive thorough instruction in following CDC best practices for infectious diseases) provide the highest quality of comprehensive, compassionate care in the industry.
 To discover how we can help your aging loved one enjoy a higher quality of life, call one of our Care Managers today at (303) 987-5992.

 Live-In or 24 Hour Care offers seniors the opportunity to age in place, in a familiar home environment surrounded by their cherished memories.
 Around-the-clock care is a great alternative to assisted living facilities or retirement homes.

 Home Care Assistance proudly trains our caregivers in the Cognitive Therapeutics Method™ so that clients can receive one-to-one cognitive stimulation as well as support with basic care and activities of daily living– at no additional cost.